atharva-bhagwat/atharva-bhagwat.github.io/_posts/articles/2025-05-20-sqlnoir-case-1.md

 - Suspect has a **scar** on his **left cheek**

-We now have enough information on the suspect, so we look in the suspects table where the attire is trench coat and there is a scar on the left cheek.
+We have enough information on the suspect, so we look in the **suspects** table where the attire is trench coat and there is a scar on the left cheek.

 ```sql
 select * from suspects where attire = 'trench coat' and scar = 'left cheek';